A guide to creating dynamic Zendesk custom forms

 Limitations of default Zendesk forms

-Zendesk has a ticket forms module that allows you to create simple ticket forms.
-You can embed your ticket forms in your help center, or on your website as a part of the web widget.
+Zendesk has a forms module that allows you to create simple ticket forms.
+You can embed these forms in your Zendesk help center, or on your website as a part of the web widget.

-You can use this guide to learn how to create powerful and dynamic Zendesk ticket forms, with advanced features like:
+You can use this guide to learn how to create powerful and dynamic Zendesk forms using FormCrafts, with advanced features like: